d0tTino/Culture/docs/hierarchical_memory_README.md

 - Metadata filtering to distinguish between different memory types
 - Long-term persistence across simulation runs

+## Retrieval Flow

+1. Episodic memories are stored in the vector store via `MemoryService`.
+2. During a turn, the agent retrieves the most relevant episodic memories.
+3. These retrieved memories are passed back to `SemanticMemoryManager` which immediately consolidates them into a higher level summary.
+4. The latest semantic summaries are then used alongside episodic memories for generation.

 ## Testing

 Integration tests verify the memory consolidation functionality.